Here you can learn about:

 - SportIdent Electronic Timing Information

-- Barebones.ca (last event was in 2014, but their members are planning more)
+- Barebones.ca (last event was in 2014 but still has active membership in southern Alberta)

 - Edmonton Overlanders Orienteering Club